clemecleme/48_redacted/README.md

 ![Landing Page](frontend/public/images/landing-page.png)

-# 48_REDACTED
+# Infinite Conspiracy

 A blockchain-based investigation game where players solve mysteries by analyzing evidence documents stored on Arxiv.

 ## Overview

-**48_REDACTED** is a detective game built for the Polkadot Sub0 Hackathon 2025.
+**Infinite Conspiracy** is a detective game built for the Polkadot Sub0 Hackathon 2025.
 Players connect their wallet, register for time-limited investigation missions, explore evidence documents on an interactive board, and submit encrypted answers to solve conspiracies.

 ## Tech Stack